-When the Audio Format is set to AES/EBU (D or DY) or Embedded (E or EY), the analogue audio outputs (if installed on the server) are automatically activated and can be used for additional monitoring.
+When the Audio Format is set to AES/EBU (D or DY) or Embedded (E or EY), the analogue audio outputs are used for additional monitoring.

-When the Audio Format is set to Embedded (E or EY), the digital audio (AES/EBU) outputs (if installed on the server) are also active.
+When the Audio Format is set to Embedded (E or EY), the digital audio (AES/EBU) outputs are also active.

-For more information on Dolby Audio Management, refer to section 1.3.5 'Dolby Audio Management', on page 15.
+For more information on Dolby Audio Management, refer to section 1.3.5 'Dolby Audio Management', on page 12.